rsree23/Untappd-Project/README.md

 Most popular locations
 Distribution of user ratings
 ******* Other exploratory analysis I would have liked to do include the following:
-Most popular beer styles among multiple breweries,
+Most popular beer styles among multiple breweries
 Most popular mediums (can, bottle, growler) based on time of day (or month)
 Most popular beer styles based on time of day (or month)
 Most popular mediums based on beer style